tutek1/DTLabs/09_Audio/lab09.md

 ### Debug Audio Sliders
-For our convenience, I also created debug audio sliders for each audio bus and placed them on the player HUD, so that we can easily adjust the audio levels during this codelab.
+For our convenience, I also created debug audio sliders for each audio bus.
+I placed them on the player HUD so that we can easily adjust the audio levels during this codelab.

 ![](img/DebugAudioSliders.png)